 The first is historical accuracy.
 The medieval period was more diverse than people who gather their history from films and fictional TV shows realise.
 We want to undercut the factoids and get to the truth, to show those people who claim their prejudices are historically accurate that they are mistaken.

 The Mediterranean and the Near East were trade and cultural crossroads since pre-history, and that continued right through the Middle Ages.
 The medieval period saw a widening and opening of trade and travel – the Genoese merchant Marco Polo travelled to China via the Silk Road in the late 13th century.
 The Morrocan qadi Ibn Battutah travelled through Africa, Arabia, India, Central Asia, China and parts of Europe in the early 14th century, and the Chinese admiral Zheng He led a series of voyages that took him as far as East Africa in the early 15th century.
 Beyond these high-profile expeditions, many more diplomatic and trade missions between cultures and countries took place.
 Archaeological evidence, including DNA and isotope analysis, confirms the presence of Africans in medieval England (and in earlier and later periods).

 Numerous women fighters are recorded in medieval documents.
 They were exceptions, true, but they were there, and some of them seem to have had significant training.
 Agnes Hotot won a joust against her father’s rival in the 14th century, implying that either she was almost unbelievably lucky or had practised jousting.
-The 11th century Norman noblewoman Isabel of Conches routinely wore armour as she led her troops in battle against her rival Heloise; the monk-historian Orderic Vitalis praised her for her honour, charisma and boldness.
+The 11th century Norman noblewoman Isobel of Conches routinely wore armour as she led her troops in battle against her rival Havise; the monk-historian Orderic Vitalis praised her for her honour, charisma and boldness.